SEO costs: an eternal headache.

 - Generalist Agencies: These are the most common agencies to engage.
-They often have a strength in one or more area but offer all the SEO services and probably SEM and Social as well.
+They often have a strength in one or more areas but offer all the SEO services and probably SEM and Social as well.
 Beware though, these agencies often farm out link building or copywriting services to another agency, so hiring two or more agencies can sometimes be cheaper than just a generalist agency.
 A good generalist agency, however, will use economies of scale to reduce costs to you and keep your SEO affordable.

 - UX/UI Agencies: These agencies focus on optimising your site.
-Obviously useful, but usually after SEO optimisation is mature in terms of content and keyword planning.
+Obviously useful, but usually after SEO optimisation is mature in terms of content creation and keyword planning.

-- Branding and Creative Agencies: The traditional, old school ad agencies or design agencies are often very large and highly experienced in design.
+- Branding and Creative Agencies: The traditional, old-school ad agencies or design agencies are often very large and highly experienced in design.
 But they usually do not have digital extensions such as SEO or PPC teams.